“Why should I pay so much for internet service?”

 Residential internet connections typically use dynamic IP addresses that are temporary and change each time the computer or device accesses the internet from your network.
 Your ISP will set this up so it happens automatically using a Dynamic Host Configuration Protocol (DHCP).
 When it comes to security, both dynamic and static IPs are comparable, as long as you have a good security program or firewall installed.

 The lowest cost shouldn’t be the deciding factor in the business internet vs. residential debate.
 Think about what your business could lose in the event of an internet slowdown or, worse, a complete outage.
 The initial savings of going residential could easily be wiped out by loss of connectivity and productivity, and it might end up costing you even more in the end.
 It won’t, however, cost you anything to compare business internet features and pricing besides a few minutes of research into what might be best for the future of your business.
-To help get you started, you can learn more about Verizon Fios for Business at go.verizon.com/business/fios.
+To help get you started, click the following link to learn more about Verizon Fios business internet.

 Business internet speeds tend to be anywhere from two to five times faster than those of residential connections, meaning more people can get more done, more quickly.
 Twenty employees sharing a 5Mbps residential-style connection at the office can makes little financial sense when you’re counting on it to help complete transactions and make you income.
 And, as annoying as the dragging downloads and eternal uploads of a slower residential connection can be for you, they’re even more tedious for your customers.
 It may predate the internet, but the old saying “time is money” still holds up.